downwa/portalauth/README.md

 portalauth
 ==========

-Notify iglooportal administrator of users needing to authenticate
+Notify iglooportal administrator of users needing to authenticate.